nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 * `find Betsy Tim John`<br>
   Returns Any person having names `Betsy`, `Tim`, or `John`

-### Updating a person : `update`
-Update the specified person from the address book.
-Irreversible.<br>
-Format: `update INDEX John Doe p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`

-> Update the person at the specified `INDEX`.
-  The index refers to the index number shown in the most recent listing.

 Examples:
 * `list`<br>
   `update 2 John Doe p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`<br>